RIPP3R1337/ProducerStash-Scraper/README.md

 6. Type: `python3 scraper.py` and when that one is done do `python3 download-scraper.py`
 7. These 2 should generate .txt files within the same directory.
 You're probably more interested in the download links .txt :)

+If you really don't know what's going on, here a video:

+[Tutorial](https://youtu.be/eJweV8OVT2E?si=8fKTurffVKdsOEW9) This should be almost identical to macOS / Linux.

 ---

 **Planning to add:**